marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/designated-initializers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: initializers with labeled elements, labeled elements in initializers, case labels in initializers, designated initializers

 .. _designated-inits:

-.. index:: initializers with labeled elements

-.. index:: labeled elements in initializers

-.. index:: case labels in initializers

-.. index:: designated initializers

 Designated Initializers
 ***********************